DataEngineeringLabs/arrow2-convert/README.md

 - Blanket implementations are provided for types that recursively contain types that implement the above traits eg. [`Option<T>`], [`Vec<T>`], [`Vec<Option<T>>`], [`Vec<Vec<Option<T>>>`], etc. The blanket implementation needs be enabled by the `arrow_enable_vec_for_type` macro on the primitive type.
 This explicit enabling is needed since Vec<u8> is a special type in Arrow, and implementation specialization is not yet supported in rust to allow blanket implementations to coexist with more specialized implementations.

 - Supporting traits to expose functionality not exposed via arrow2's traits.

+### Implementing Large Types

+Ideally for code reusability, we wouldn’t have to reimplement `ArrowSerialize` and `ArrowDeserialize` for large and fixed offset types since the primitive types are the same.
+However, this requires the trait functions to take a generic bounded mutable array as an argument instead of a single array type.
+This requires the `ArrowSerialize` and `ArrowDeserialize` implementations to be able to specify the bounds as part of the associated type , which not possible without generic associated types.

+As a result, we’re forced to sacrifice code reusability and introduce a little bit of complexity by providing separate `ArrowSerialize` and `ArrowDeserialize` implementations for large types via placeholder structures.
+This also requires introducing the `Type` attribute to `ArrowField` so that the large types can be used via a field attribute without affecting the structure field types.

 ### Why not serde?